ryanongit04/everwebinar-coupon-and-30-day-trial/README.md

 **The good news?**

 You don’t have to pay full price!
-In this post, I’ll reveal the latest EverWebinar discount codes, how to access a free trial for just $1, and a step-by-step guide to claim the best deal.
+In this post, I’ll reveal the latest EverWebinar coupon codes, how to access a free trial for just $1, and a step-by-step guide to claim the best deal.

 [**Try EverWebinar (35% Off + 30-Day Trial)**](https://try.kartra.com/95e26qrft12w-ksecmt)